Article 3 of Constitution of India: Formation of new States and alteration of areas, boundaries or names of existing States

 Explanation II.—The power conferred on Parliament by clause (a) includes the power to form a new State or Union territory by uniting a part of any State or Union territory to any other State or Union territory

-Article 3 of Indian Constitution Explanation
+Article 3 of Constitution of India Explanation

 Article 3 of Indian Constitution deals with internal adjustments of the states of the Union of India.